What is speech therapy?

 You have been hearing about speech therapy since you started noticing your child may not be talking as much or as well as their peers.
-Especially on Instagram.
+Maybe you have seen lots of videos on Instagram.
 It is enough to confuse even the brightest minds.

 If you’ve ever watched your child struggle to say what they mean…